destroyer-art/Prompt-AI/README.md

 # Drakkar-prompt AI

 An Open source AI Generative web-based app, an unprecedented platform that harnesses the boundless potential of artificial intelligence to ignite your creative spark!
-From dynamic dialogues to spellbinding videos, captivating imagery, harmonious melodies, sophisticated code generation, and a host of other features, our app offers an expansive array of AI services tailored to amplify your creativity.
+From dynamic dialogues to spellbinding videos, captivating imagery, harmonious melodies, sophisticated code generation, and a host of other features, our app offers an expansive array of AI services tailored to amplify your creativity using OpenAI API and Replicate API LLM..

 # Screenshots